vpython/vpython-jupyter/README.md

 ## Installation

-For more detailed instructions on how to install vpython, see http://vpython.org, where you will also find a link to the VPython forum.
+For more detailed instructions on how to install vpython, see http://vpython.org, where you will also find a link to the VPython forum, which is the preferred place to report issues and to request assistance.

 Briefly: